BidyutRoy2/Nillion-Node/Update-Guide/readme.md

 <h2 align=center>Nillion Verifier Node Guide Update</h2>

-# If You Already Installed But Show Fasle Delete Old Images and Container
+# If You Already Installed But Show Fasle Delete Old Images and Container Then Run Node Again

 ## How to Delete Docker Node Installed File